alan-turing-institute/alexa-room-finder/README.md

 An Alexa skill is, in a nutshell, an 'app' for the Amazon Echo.
 Once you've opened your skill on the Echo, it recognizes particular phrases, then sends an Intent (indicating what the user wants to do) to a web-service of your choice.
 For us, that's [AWS Lambda](https://aws.amazon.com/lambda/).
 Lambda then does whatever function you want it to do, and sends a response back to the skill.
 In our case, Lambda will be checking and booking room calendars, using the [Microsoft Graph API](https://graph.microsoft.io/).

+There are three components to setting up Room Finder: setting up the Alexa Skill, setting up the Lambda, and setting up the Microsoft App.

 ## Setting up the Alexa skill

 To set up the actual skill itself, go to the [Alexa skills kit development console](https://developer.amazon.com/edw/home.html#/skills/list) and add a new skill.
 This cannot be found in AWS, and can't be done from the command line - sorry.

 * In the skill information section, fill in the basic skill information as you wish.
 It's important to use English (UK) as the language if you're in the UK, or English (US) if you're in the US.
 It will always work if you add support for both!
 * In the interaction model section:
+  * **If it's still possible, do not use the Skill Builder; this skill was built before the release of the Skill Builder, and won't work if you use it.**
-  * In the IntentSchema field, copy and paste the contents of  `interaction_model/intentSchema.json`.
+  * In the IntentSchema field, copy and paste the contents of [interaction_model/intentSchema.json](./interaction_model/intentSchema.json).
-  * Then in the Sample Utterances field, copy and paste the contents of `interaction_model/sample_utterances_en_GB.txt`.
+  * Then in the Sample Utterances field, copy and paste the contents of [interaction_model/sample_utterances_en_GB.txt](./interaction_model/sample_utterances_en_GB.txt).
 * In the configuration section, select AWS Lambda ARN, then tick Europe, then fill in your **Lambda ARN** as your endpoint.
 If you don't know this value yet, don't worry, you'll get in the *Hosting the Skill* section.
 * You'll also need to set up Account Linking, so change that checkbox to yes.